chrisjos007/solidforpython/SOLID.md

 ### **3.Liskov Substitution Principle (LSP)**
 *If S is a subtype of T, then objects of T may be replaced with objects of type S without affecting the logic of the program*

 The credit for this principle goes to Barbar Liskov.
 Simply put, a subclass must be substitutable in place of its superclass without affecting the correctness of the program.
-Now this may come off as being confusing to grasp but we can analyze the example below and try to understand it.
+Now, this may come off as being confusing to grasp, but we can analyze the example below and try to understand it.

 ##### LSP fail
         class academics: